 Our dinner a la carte evolves throughout the week, so these are just three sample menus that reflect the sort of food we cook and the prices we charge.
 Please note that resident guests on dinner, bed and breakfast rates are free to choose any starter, main course or pudding from the a la carte – either 2 courses or 3 courses, depending on the package booked.

-It goes without saying that there are always special menus for festive occasions such as Christmas, New Year and St. Valentine’s day.
+It goes without saying that there are always special menus for festive occasions such as Christmas (see below), New Year and St. Valentine’s day.
 They will appear in due season.

 Throughout the rest of the year we are always happy to construct a special menu for parties celebrating a special occasion.
 (NB the maximum number of guests is ten, unless the whole hotel is taken.)
 The example below was designed for guests bringing some Japanese visitors: they wanted dishes that were Japanese in style but nevertheless European in content.